 Fusain: dull coal with satin lustre; relatively friable.

 With the growing importance of coal petrography, specifically in the steel industry, new challenges were encountered with the systems of nomenclature and the interpretations of the performance of coal constituents, and many systems of petrographic nomenclature evolved geographically.
-As a result, the need for the production of a uniform international coal petrographic nomenclature was recognised, and in 1953 the newly instituted ICCP accepted this mandate as its first task (ICCP, 1957).
+As a result, the need for a uniform international coal petrographic nomenclature was recognised, and in 1953 the newly instituted ICCP accepted this mandate as its first task (ICCP, 1957).

-With a few notable exceptions, little attention had been paid at that stage to the highly variable bituminous coals and anthracites of Permian age in the southern hemisphere continents.
-The International Handbook of Coal Petrology (1963, 1975) was compiled predominantly based on the banded bituminous coals of the Carboniferous and the brown and subbituminous coals of the Mesozoic and Tertiary age found in Europe and North America.
+With a few notable exceptions, little attention had been paid at that stage to the highly variable bituminous coals and anthracites of Permian age in the continents of the Southern Hemisphere.
+The International Handbook of Coal Petrology (1963, 1975) was compiled predominantly based on the banded bituminous coals of the Carboniferous and the brown and subbituminous coals of the Mesozoic and Tertiary age found in Europe and North America

 Thus, although many of the definitions and descriptions were found to be generally acceptable, it was established that the southern hemisphere Gondwana coals possessed a number of intermediate forms of organic constituents which did not fall easily into the accepted forms of terminology devised for the coals typical of the northern hemisphere (Snyman and Botha, 1993; Taylor et al., 1998).
-Snyman (1961) coined the term semivitrinite to classify a maceral resembling semifusinite in terms of structure but behaving more like vitrinite on conversion; this maceral is now referred to as reactive semifusinite.
+Snyman (1961) coined the term semivitrinite to designate a maceral resembling semifusinite in terms of structure but behaving more like vitrinite on conversion; this maceral is now referred to as reactive semifusinite.
 Taylor et al. (1998) provides further discussion about the differences between Permian Gondwana coals and northern hemisphere coals.

-Owing to the large number of different terms and synonyms based on a variety of methods of investigation and to the restricted and localised use of many of them, the ICCP committee was forced to retain a restricted number of terms which were recognised by the majority of experienced petrographers globally.
-This was widely recognised andsystem of nomenclature became known as the Stopes-Heerlen System of Nomenclature (ICCP, 1963).
-The technical terms and macerals used for brown coals (lignites) were separated from those used for hard black coals (bituminous coals and anthracites).
+Owing to the large number of different terms and synonyms based on a variety of methods of investigation, and the restricted and localised use of many of them, the ICCP committee adopted a restricted number of terms which were recognised by the majority of experienced petrographers globally.
+This became known as the Stopes-Heerlen System of Nomenclature (ICCP, 1963).
+The technical terms and maceral names used for brown coals (lignites) were separated from those used for hard black coals (bituminous coals and anthracites).
 The results were published in an extensive “International Handbook of Coal Petrology”, which has been expanded by supplementary editions (1963, 1975, 1993).
 More detail is given in Stach’s Textbook on Coal Petrology (1982 Edition), Bustin et al. (1983), Taylor et al. (1998), and Suárez-Ruiz and Crelling (2008).
 The ICCP are currently updating the Handbook, and sections have been published in reputable journals (ICCP 1998, 2001; Sýkorová et al., 2005; Pickel et al., 2017).

-A major challenge lies in establishing the purpose for which the classifications should be used, viz. whether the classifications should be based upon the genetic origins and morphological forms of the components and used for scientific and geological purposes, or on the technological properties of the components for utilisation purposes.
+A major challenge lies in establishing the purpose for which the classifications should be used, viz. whether the classifications should be based upon the genetic origins and morphological forms of the components as used for scientific and geological purposes, or on the technological properties of the components for utilisation purposes.
 Inevitably. coal petrographers began amending the original descriptions and nomenclature to suit their respective applications or research needs, thus causing further proliferation in terminology and considerable difficulty in the standardisation of results between different laboratories (Snyman et al., 1984).

 For example: